HamadAmjad/E-Commerce/README.md

       Users, Products, Items in Carts and Favourites, Orders.

 **Following Features Are Not Included As of Now:**
-  -Payment Gateway
+  - Payment Gateway
-  -View Orders Page For Customer
+  - View Orders Page For Customer
-  -Multiple Images Of a Single Products
+  - Multiple Images Of a Single Products

 **For More Information:**
   **Contact: hamadamjad024@gmail.com**